Pipplip/budgetBook/README.md

 # budgetBook

-SprintBoot and Angular Project with Tokens - basic implementation for education purposes
+SprintBoot and Angular Project with Tokens - basic implementation for educational purposes